-Members: The Associate Dean of Faculty for Academic Affairs (chair); a representative of the Dean of the Conservatory; the Registrar, ex officio; the Dean of Academic Success, ex officio; four members of the Faculty (one from each of the divisions of the University); two students.
+Members: The Associate Dean of the Faculty for Academic Affairs (chair), a representative of the Dean of the Conservatory, four members of the Faculty (one from each of the divisions of the University), two students, the Dean of Academic Success (ex officio), the Registrar (ex officio).
 Faculty members are appointed to two-year staggered terms.

-- to evaluate proposals for new courses, and to recommend to the Faculty those courses that the committee considers consistent with the University’s purposes and standards;
+- Evaluate proposals for new courses and recommend to the Faculty those courses that the committee considers consistent with the University’s purposes and standards;

-- to recommend to the Faculty changes in University policy for the creation and elimination of courses and non-traditional courses of study;
+- Recommend to the Faculty changes in University policy for the creation and elimination of courses and non-traditional courses of study;

-- to establish, monitor and update regularly the list of courses satisfying the General Education Requirements;
+- Establish, monitor, and update regularly the list of courses satisfying the General Education Requirements;

-- to evaluate proposals for individual non-traditional courses of study, including academic internships, student-designed majors and student-designed courses, and to approve those that the committee considers consistent with the University’s purposes and standards;
+- Evaluate proposals for individual non-traditional courses of study, including academic internships and student-designed majors, and approve those that the committee considers consistent with the University’s purposes and standards;

-- to ensure that the rules governing students’ academic status are consistent with the University’s purposes and to recommend changes in such rules to the Faculty;
+- Ensure that the rules governing students’ academic status are consistent with the University’s purposes and recommend changes in such rules to the Faculty;

-- to set guidelines for exceptions to the rules that govern students’ academic status and to ensure that the guidelines are in all cases applied reasonably;
+- Set guidelines for exceptions to the rules that govern students’ academic status and ensure that the guidelines are in all cases applied reasonably;

-- to encourage and facilitate faculty discussion, development and dissemination of pedagogical methods and technologies;
+- Encourage and facilitate faculty discussion, development, and dissemination of pedagogical methods and technologies;

-- in conjunction with the Associate Dean of the Faculty, to promote programs that enhance the development of teaching effectiveness;
+- In conjunction with the Associate Dean of the Faculty, promote programs that enhance the development of teaching effectiveness;

-- to serve when needed on the Sub-Committee on Administration.
+- Serve when needed on the Subcommittee on Administration.

 Subcommittee on Administration

 Members: The Registrar, the Dean of Academic Success or delegate and, as needed, at least three faculty members from the Instruction Committee.